 If there’s one thing that often trips me up and makes it challenging for me to climb the ladder, it’s that I can’t work for people I don’t respect.
 And today, I lost a lot of respect for someone I had quite a bit of respect for and took after as a role model.

-I am nothing with my principles and passion.
-These two things keep the fire in me going and sustain me through rough times.
+I am nothing without my principles and passion.
+These two things keep the fire in me going and sustain me through tough times.
 But today, as a result of losing the battle, my passion took a hard hit.
 I found myself questioning my conviction that the work I am doing and have enjoyed immensely for the last year is right for me.

 If the passion was real and true, this loss wouldn’t have me second-guessing myself.
 But then again, maybe I am making a mountain out of a molehill and this incident is merely an anomaly that can be isolated from my confidence in my career.
 As absurd as it was.
 (I still don’t understand why it occurred at all.)